khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/index.md

 ## To `async` or not to `async`

-As dependencies will also be called by **FastAPI** (the same as your *path operation functions*), the same rules apply while defining your functions.
+As dependencies will also be called by **ReadyAPI** (the same as your *path operation functions*), the same rules apply while defining your functions.

 You can use `async def` or normal `def`.

 And you can declare dependencies with `async def` inside of normal `def` *path operation functions*, or `def` dependencies inside of `async def` *path operation functions*, etc.

-It doesn't matter. **FastAPI** will know what to do.
+It doesn't matter. **ReadyAPI** will know what to do.

 !!! note
     If you don't know, check the [Async: *"In a hurry?"*](../../async.md){.internal-link target=_blank} section about `async` and `await` in the docs.